Analysis on some infinite modules, inner projection, and applications: Elimination mapping cone construction and Partial elimination ideals

 Suppose $M$ is a graded $R$-module which is also a graded $S$-module.
 Consider a multiplication map $\mu = \times x_0$ as a naturally given degree 1 shifting map on $M$.
-In this case, the long exact sequence on homology groups induced from (\ref{exact_MC}) is important and very useful to study the syzygies of projections algebraically.
+In this case, the long exact sequence on homology groups induced from (\ref{exact_MC}) is important and very useful to study the syzygies of projections.
+Note that in general we can define \textit{property $\textbf{N}_{d,p}$} similarly (i.e. $\beta^R_{i,j}(R/I)=0$ for $any~0\leq i\leq p,~ j\geq d$).